Saw IV (2007) is a film in the Saw horror series.

 - Idiot Ball: When inspecting dangerous weapons, it's probably a good idea for everyone to move out of the damn way.
 A forensics officer died for standing in front of a crossbow that discharged while another was dusting it for prints.

-- Eye Scream: One trap forces the victim to pierce their eyes or be dismembered.
-The victim in question manages to successfully get one done before getting torn apart.
+- Eye Scream: One trap forces Ivan to pierce their eyes or be dismembered.
+Ivan manages to successfully get one done before getting torn apart.

 - Mouth Stitched Shut: Art Blank, the survivor of the mausoleum trap.
 Once it's over, he screams and the stitches rip out.